Kaho Naa... Pyaar Hai: Plot

-Raj then meets Rohit's family and friends, including Amit and Rohit’s best friend Tony, who all help him and Sonia investigate.
-Eventually, Amit, traumatized since the killing, reveals that Malik acted under orders from an unseen figure called “Sirjee.”
-Raj uses music to revive Rohit’s canceled show, forcing the criminals out of hiding.
-When Sonia’s father betrays them to Malik, Raj narrowly escapes another attempt on his life.
+Raj joins Sonia, Amit, Tony, and Rohit’s other loved ones to investigate the case.
+Eventually, Amit speaks again and reveals that Malik acted under the orders of an unseen figure known as "Sirjee".
+Raj revives Rohit’s cancelled concert, forcing the criminals out of hiding.
+When Saxena betrays them to Malik, Raj narrowly escapes another attempt on his life.

-In the climax, Sonia is kidnapped by the same killers of Rohit, but Raj rescues her and kills the corrupt policemen, avenging the death of Rohit.
-Malik confesses to murdering Rohit, but is killed before he can reveal the mastermind.
-Rohit then picks up Malik's phone and later exposes Saxena himself as “Sirjee,” the true leader of the cartel.
-Arrested, he confesses to his crimes.
+In the climax, Sonia is kidnapped by the cartel, but Raj rescues her and kills the corrupt policemen, avenging Rohit’s death.
+Malik confesses to murdering Rohit for witnessing the commissioner’s murder but is killed before revealing the mastermind.
+Shortly afterward, Raj recovers Malik’s phone and exposes Saxena as "Sirjee", the true leader of the cartel.
+After his arrest, Saxena confesses to his crimes while apologising to Raj and Sonia.

-In the aftermath, Raj returns to New Zealand with Amit.
-Sonia, having found closure and fallen in love again, confesses her love toward Raj, and their engagement is joyfully celebrated.
+In the aftermath, Raj is about to return to New Zealand with Amit when Sonia, having found closure, reciprocates Raj’s love, and their engagement is joyfully celebrated.